priscilla-b/dsa/DSA/general/recursion/recursion.md

         countdown(i-1) # recursive case
 ```

+Note: Having a great understanding of recursion helps with writing and understanding functional languages like `Haskell` that do not use loops.

 ### The call stack
 **A stack** is a data structure that allows you to add an item to its top(push) and remove an item from the same top (pop).
 Operates on a last in first out (LIFO) principle.